ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **REST:** Representational State Transfer.

-**Rstudio:** Unifies programming, execution, debugging, remote data access, data exploration, and visualization into one tool.
+**RStudio:** Unifies programming, execution, debugging, remote data access, data exploration, and visualization into one tool.

 **Scala:** Is a combination of the words "scalable" and "language".
 A general-purpose programming language that provides support for functional programming and is a strong static type system.